Baker Perry, Associate Professor

 My research interests include weather and climate, precipitation (particularly snowfall), and tropical glacier-climate interactions.
 Mountain regions serve to further define these broader topics, with specific interest in the Tropical Andes and Southern Appalachian Mountains.
 My current research is organized around three major topics:

 1. Multiscale Investigations of Tropical Andean Precipitation: I remain engaged in research, education, and service activities in the tropical Andes of Peru and Bolivia, particularly related to precipitation.
-Since 2009, I have participated in three major research expeditions in the Cordillera Vilcanota of Peru.
-In April 2012, Dr. Anton Seimon and I installed two meteorological stations: one at 5,050 m near Laguna Sibinacocha and another at 5,540 m on the Osjollo Anante Icecap.
+Since 2009, I have participated in five major research expeditions in the Cordillera Vilcanota of Peru.
+In April 2012, I installed two meteorological stations: one at 5,050 m near Laguna Sibinacocha and another at 5,540 m on the Osjollo Anante Icecap.
 Research priorities include investigating precipitation patterns and processes across the Andean region, investigating the atmospheric influences on oxygen stable isotopes preserved in high-elevation snowfall, and decoding multi-centennial climate histories from tropical Andean ice cores.
-I have recently begun a long-term NSF-funded project to investigate tropical Andean precipitation.
+I have recently begun a long-term National Science Foundation-funded project to investigate tropical Andean precipitation.
 Key research questions include: 1) How do the temporal patterns, moisture source regions, and ENSO relationships with precipitation occurrence vary in the tropical Andes?
 2) What is the vertical structure (e.g., echo top heights, moist layer depths, melting layer heights) of tropical Andean precipitation and how does it evolve temporally?
+As part of this project, I have installed comprehensive precipitation monitoring stations on the Quellccaya Icecap in Peru at 5,760 m and at the Chacaltaya Observatory at 5,240 m in Bolivia.
 In addition, my colleague Dr. Anton Seimon and I have recently initiated a collaboration with Dr. Paul Mayewski at the Climate Change Institute at the University of Maine.
 I have also recently begun to collaborate with the Universidad Mayor de San Andrés in Bolivia (UMSA), Universidad Nacional de San Antonio de Abád de Cusco (UNSAAC) in Peru, and the Servicio Nacional de Meteorología e Hidrología (SENAMHI) of Peru.
 Recent publications, presentations, and press releases include the following:

 Perry, L.B., A. Seimon, G.M.
 Kelly.
 2014.
 Precipitation delivery in the tropical high Andes of southern Peru: New findings and paleoclimatic implications.
 International Journal of Climatology 34: 197-215.
 DOI: 10.1002/joc.3679.